- Basic knowledge of Arm Treasure Data.

 1.)
 WHERE time <=> Integer

-When the ‘time’ field within the WHERE clause is specified, the query parser will automatically detect which partition(s) should be processed.
-Please note that this auto detection will not work if you specify the time with
+When the ‘time’ field within the WHERE clause is specified, the query parser automatically detects which partitions should be processed.
+This auto detection does not work if you specify the time with

 float instead of